'Power' star Omari Hardwick shares moving spoken word tribute to DMX

 Among the tributes, Hardwick, who is best known for his role as Ghost in the hit series Power, has shared a beautiful spoken word piece called ‘Dear God’.

 Inspired to pen the poem after Snoop Dogg sent him a video message asking for his prayers, Hardwick’s words hit hard throughout.
-“Devil think he got a brother about to fall/ Dear God, make me a new star/ X Man Dark, illuminated by these stars,” he says, speaking over a heartfelt, lo-fi-fuelled backdrop.
+“Devil think he got a brother about to fall/ Dear God, make me a new star/ X Man Dark, illuminated by these stars,” he says, speaking over a heartfelt, lo-fi-fuelled backdrop, produced by Major League Beats.

 Listen to the full tribute below: